 315 - Shakespeare IIExamines Shakespeare's plays through either specific themes or critical approaches.
 Some familiarity with Shakespeare's works will be helpful as the course is not a survey course but instead delves deeply into a select number of plays.

 325 - Film as LiteratureThe study of film as a text.
 Students read and apply film theory and literary criticism to the in-depth analysis of films as alternative narratives.
-Prerequisites: ENGL 234 and one additional English literature or world literature course.
+Prerequisite: ENGL 234 and one additional English literature or world literature course.

 330 - Single AuthorExamines the work of a single author.
 Analyzes the style of the author and introduces major biographical or critical approaches to the author.
 The title will be extended to describe the current topic.
 May be taken three times provided the authors studied differ.